Statistics Calculators

 Range = 2.10 m - 1.75 m = 0.35 m

-The range is susceptible to bias and distortion because it only considers the extreme values and ignores all other data values.
+While highly useful for a quick overview of data spread, the range is susceptible to bias and distortion from outliers, as it only considers the two extreme ends of the dataset and ignores all the values in between.